StefFrustagli/board_gamers_vault/README.md

 #### Initial Budget
 In the beginning, I'll use low-cost marketing strategies.
 If things go well, I might invest more to grow the business into something bigger.

+### SEO Implementations

+#### SEO Keywords

+To optimize the website for search engines, common keywords related to board games were researched and utilized.
+I brainstormed several words with the intent to ensure that board game enthusiasts can find the website.
+The common words were identified using Google search engine results.

+The initial list of keywords included:

+Board game geek,
+Board game arena,
+Board games bazaar,
+Board games market,
+Board game catalogue,
+Sell your board games,
+Used board games,
+Buy board games,
+Popular board games,
+Board games geek,
+Second-hand board games,
+Sell your own game,
+Best way to sell board games in UK,
+Board game store near me,
+BGG marketplace,
+Virtual flea board games market,
+Board game arena

+Selection: Keywords were selected based on their relevance and potential to attract board game enthusiasts.
+Even if some keywords were not strictly relevant, they were kept to ensure maximum visibility.

+**Final Keyword List**:

+- Boardgame marketplace
+- Board game shelf
+- Board game shop near me
+- Board game geek
+- Board games market
+- Second-hand board games
+- Sell board games
+- Used board games
+- Buy board games

+I think that these keywords cover a broad range of relevant search terms to ensure the site is visible to users searching for board games online.

 ### Marketing Strategy
-Even though the website can be used by anyone who wants to sell board games, I have a specific market in mind: those who have large collections of board games, stay up-to-date with new releases, and buy games compulsively.
-As a regular at various board game clubs, I know that dedicated board game players and collectors currently lack a decent place to sell second-hand games, apart from Facebook groups.
+Even though the website can be used by anyone who wants to sell board games, I have a specific market in mind: those who have large collections of board games, stay up-to-date with new releases and buy games compulsively.
+As a regular member at various board game clubs, I know that dedicated board game players and collectors currently lack a decent place to sell and buy second-hand games, apart from Facebook groups.
 Moreover, they don’t have a platform to share and update their collections.
-My goal is to create a platform similar to Goodreads, but for board game enthusiasts.
+My goal here is to create a platform similar to Goodreads, but for board games, and attract all the board games enthusiasts.

 To start, I will focus on organic social media marketing, creating Social Media Accounts:
 - I will open Instagram, Facebook, and TikTok accounts to advertise the website;